ros2/domain_bridge/doc/design.md

 #### Multiple publishers

 As mentioned in the requirements, if there are multiple publishers on the same topic, it would be nice if the bridge could preserve multiple streams of data, each with their own QoS settings.
-Unforunately, this is technically challenging because it is difficult to associate a ROS message received by a subscription with the publisher that originally published the message.
+Unfortunately, this is technically challenging because it is difficult to associate a ROS message received by a subscription with the publisher that originally published the message.
 Consider the following scenario:

 1. Publisher *A* publishes on topic "chatter" with a QoS reliability setting of *reliable*.